-The goal of the Ph.D. program in computational science is to have graduate students acquire extensive knowledge in computational science while having the opportunity to gain expertise in a particular area of science or engineering.
+The goal of the Ph.D. program in Computational Science is to train graduate students to have extensive knowledge in computational science and to give the student the opportunity to acquire expertise in a particular area of science or engineering.
 Thus the degree provides the student with breadth as well as depth.
 Graduates should be able to successfully collaborate with scientists in other disciplines.
 Ideally, students should learn to develop and analyze new computational procedures which can be utilized in a variety of fields.

-Based on the current expertise in SCS, the following tracks are available:
+Based on the current expertise in DSC, the following tracks are available:

-- Ph.D. in Computational Science (major track1), - Ph.D. in Computational Science with a Specialization in Atmospheric Science, - Ph.D. in Computational Science with a Specialization in Biochemistry, - Ph.D. in Computational Science with a Specialization in Biological Science, - Ph.D. in Computational Science with a Specialization in Geological Sciences, - Ph.D. in Computational Science with a Specialization in Materials Science, - Ph.D. in Computational Science with a Specialization in Physics.
+- Ph.D. in Computational Science (major track) - Ph.D. in Computational Science with a Specialization in Atmospheric Science - Ph.D. in Computational Science with a Specialization in Biochemistry - Ph.D. in Computational Science with a Specialization in Biological Science - Ph.D. in Computational Science with a Specialization in Geological Sciences - Ph.D. in Computational Science with a Specialization in Materials Science - Ph.D. in Computational Science with a Specialization in Physics

-If the student chooses one of the tracks then his/her diploma will reflect this; for example if the specialization in Geological Sciences is chosen then the student's diploma will indicate a Ph.D. in Computational Science - Geological Sciences.
+If the student chooses one of the tracks then his/her diploma will reflect this; for example if the specialization in Geological Sciences is chosen then the student's diploma will indicate a it Ph.D. in Computational Science - Geological Sciences.

-1emphasizing the mathematical, statistical, and computer science aspects of computational science.
+&lt;sup>1emphasizing the mathematical, statistical, and computer science aspects of computational science